biomics-pasteur-fr/manuscript_capture_seq/kraken_dbs/README.md

-# Kraken databases used during the Captureseq project
+# Kraken databases used during the Capture-seq project

+## databases
 * covid2 only: custom database available in the covid2 directory
 * Twist panviral:  custom database available in the covid2 directory
 * Illumina panel viruses oonly: custom database available in the covid2 directory